One of the most famous structures of Islamic architecture can be found in Jerusalem.

 During the same renovation project, which had started in 1955, the original lead exterior was replaced with durable aluminum bronze plates.
 This gave the dome a completely different appearance than the original black color of the lead dome.

-One of the most fascinating Dome of the Rock facts is that these bronze aluminum plates were also covered with gold leaf between 1959 and 1962, which is what gives the dome its distinctive look.
+One of the most fascinating Dome of the Rock facts is that these bronze aluminum plates were also covered with gold leaves between 1959 and 1962, which is what gives the dome its distinctive look.

 12. It’s considered to be one of the most famous landmarks in Jerusalem

-It’s hard to deny the fact that the Dome of the Rock is Jerusalem’s best-recognizable landmark.
+It’s hard to deny the fact that the Dome of the Rock in Jerusalem’s best-recognizable landmark.
 It even stands out among other famous monuments such as the world-famous Western Wall and the Church of the Holy Sepulchre.

 This church is located in the Christian Quarter of Jerusalem and dates back to the 4th century as it was originally built during the reign of Roman Emperor Constantine the Great on the location the Jesus was supposedly crucified and where he was resurrected.